Legends of Andor

 Details

 This was a course project I completed with five others during my third year at McGill.
 We were instructed to implement a digital version of the board game Legends of Andor on a platform of our choosing.
-We chose to implement it for Android devices, using Android Studio, SpringBoot, and IntelliJ.
+We chose to implement it on Android devices using Android Studio, Spring Boot, and IntelliJ.

 The acceptance criteria for the game were:

-- All core features of the game must be present including free actions, player movement, monster fights, farmers, witches, princes, and runestones.
+- All core features of the game must be present, including free actions, player movement, monster fights, farmers, witches, princes, and runestones.

 - The game must be playable from start to finish without any crashes, errors, or unexpected behavior.